 - Rest and serve.
 When the meatloaf is fully cooked, remove it from your oven and loosely tent with a sheet of aluminum foil.
 Allow the meatloaf to rest for at least 10 minutes before slicing and serving.

-- Make sure the tortilla chips are crushed up well before adding to the meat!
-I like to add the tortilla chips to a gallon storage bag and then use a rolling pin or mallet to crush the tortillas until they’re very well ground.
+- Crushing Tortilla Chips: Ensure the tortilla chips are finely crushed before adding them to the meat.
+Place the chips in a gallon storage bag and use a rolling pin or mallet to crush them until they're very fine.

 🥡 Storing & Reheating

 Everyone knows meatloaf tastes even more delicious the next day!
-Transfer the meatloaf to an airtight container and it will keep in your fridge from 3 to 5 days.
+Transfer the meatloaf to an airtight container, and it will keep in your fridge for 3 to 5 days.

 The best quality will be in between 1 to 3 days, so keep this in mind when planning meals.

 Meatloaf also freezes very well!
-You can freeze a whole, cooked meatloaf or individual slices of the meatloaf.
+You can freeze a whole, cooked meatloaf or individual slices. (see my guide on freezing meatloaf)

 Wrap the meatloaf or meatloaf slices in plastic cling film, then transfer to an airtight container or freezer storage bag.
-When stored properly like this, the meatloaf will keep for about 3 months!
+When stored properly like this, the meatloaf will last about 3 months!

-To best reheat the meatloaf without it getting dried out, use your oven!
-Preheat your oven to 250°F (121°C) then place the meatloaf or meatloaf slices into a baking dish.
+Use your oven to best reheat the meatloaf without it getting dried out.
+Preheat your oven to 250°F (121°C), then place the meatloaf or slices into a baking dish.

 Add a splash of water or beef broth and cover with aluminum foil.
-Bake for about 25 minutes, or until the meatloaf is steaming and when checked with a digital meat thermometer the meatloaf reaches 165°F (74°C). (see my reheating guide for more details)
+Bake for about 25 minutes, or until the meatloaf is steaming, and when checked with a digital meat thermometer, the meatloaf reaches 165°F (74°C). (see my reheating guide for more details)

 🌮 More Taco Night Recipes